Joins and pivots

 Error in `inner_join()`:

-! `by` must be supplied when `x` and `y`
+! `by` must be supplied when `x` and `y` have no common variables.

 ℹ Use `cross_join()` to perform a cross-join.